DEFRA/epr-frontend-performance-tests/README.md

 ### Run performance tests

 Download [JMeter](https://jmeter.apache.org/download_jmeter.cgi) and launch the JMeter GUI.
-Load the `epr-backend-test.jmx` file from this repository into JMeter.
+Load the `epr-frontend-test.jmx` file from this repository into JMeter.

 Enable "Local User Defined Variables" and disable "Environment User Defined Variables" to run the tests.
 Ensure to disable "Local User Defined Variables" and re-enable "Environment User Defined Variables" when you are done..